Bowl which is part of a Chinese dinner set in use from the early 1950s in Melbourne by Samuel Louey Gung and his family.

 Donation from Jeff Gung, 11/02/2013

-The bottom of the bowl has Chinese characters stamped in red.
+The bottom of the dish has four Chinese characters stamped in red.

 Type of item